 Emotional Signs of Addiction

 Narcotic addiction often changes the typical mood and mental function of a person.
 Increased irritability and anger as well as the desire to argue and fight are regularly seen symptoms.
 Some addicts become apathetic, depressed, lethargic or unusually calm.
 Others show signs of paranoia, temporary psychosis and delusional behavior.
-When drugs begin to take hold of a person's life, the person often loses sight of what is important to them --- everything except the drugs.
-The cessation of hobbies and regular activities and disinterest in common things, including family members and social activities can be a sign of serious narcotic addiction.
+When drugs begin to take hold of a person’s life, the person often loses sight of what is important to them — everything except the drugs.
+The cessation of hobbies and regular activities and disinterest in common things including family members and social activities are at times a sign of serious narcotic addiction.

 Denial and Rationalization

 Narcotic addicts tend to underestimate the effects drugs are having on them, as well as the amount of money spent on drugs and the actual quantity of drugs they take.
 This is also a sign of addiction.
-Often, people addicted to narcotics truly believe that they are not addicted and will try and convince others of this if accused.
-Sometimes this is because of fear --- fear that the drugs they know they are addicted to could be taken from them or fear of being forced into treatment that will cause suffering of withdrawal.
+Often, people addicted to narcotics truly believe that they are not addicted and try and convince others of this if accused.
+Sometimes this is due to fear — fear that the drugs they know they are addicted to will be taken away from them or fear of being forced into treatment that will cause suffering of withdrawal.

 Synthetic and Semi Synthetic Narcotics